sasv23/-Basic-Employee-Onboarding-AD-RBAC-/README.md

 # Basic Employee Onboarding (AD)(RBAC)

 ## Problem Statement
 * The problem started in the fictional company called Northstar Medical Group.
-They are growing quickly and passed their responsibility of Identity lifecycle workflow to a third-party app.
+They are growing quickly and passed their responsibility for the identity lifecycle workflow to a third-party app.
 Issues began to arise; there was no RBAC policy in place, and users were assigned access AD-HOC.
-There were no audit trails, and there was plently HIPAA risks.
+There were no audit trails, and there were plenty of HIPAA risks for a company that has more than 200 employees.

 ## Solution Overview
 * The solution was to build a basic employee onboarding pipeline in Active Directory.
-One main fix I did involved setting up the RBAC matrix and ensured usres were given access ONLY according to their role.
+One main fix I did involved setting up the RBAC matrix and ensuring users were given access ONLY according to their role.
+15 users were created, all in correct placements.
 I also simulated a mock ticket where a user was provisioned the incorrect level of access.

 ## Video Walkthrough
 [Add your video walkthrough link placeholder here.
 You will record this tomorrow and update this link so visitors can see a live demonstration of your lab environment.]